quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Stateful Treatment of QUIC Traffic {#sec-stateful}

 Stateful treatment of QUIC traffic (e.g., at a firewall or NAT middlebox) is possible through QUIC traffic and version identification ({{sec-identifying}}) and observation of the handshake for connection confirmation ({{sec-confirm}}).
 The lack of any visible end-of-flow signal ({{sec-teardown}}) means that this state must be purged either through timers or through least-recently-used eviction, depending on application requirements.

 {{?RFC4787}} requires a timeout that is not less than 2 minutes for most UDP traffic.
-However, in pratice, timers are often lower, in the range of 15 to 30 seconds.
-In contrast, {{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well-defined closure semantics.
-For network devices that are QUIC-aware, it is recommended to also use longer timeouts for QUIC traffic, as QUIC is connection-oriented.
-As such, a handshake packet from the server indicates the willingness of the server to communicate with the client.
+However, in practice, timers are sometimes lower, in the range of 30 to 60 seconds.
+In contrast, {{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well- defined closure semantics.

+Even though QUIC has explicitly been designed to improve robustness to NAT rebindings, which might look like a tempting feature to further reduce the UDP timeout and thereby minimize state, this is not recommended.
+Instead it is recommended, even when lower timers are used for other UDP traffic, to use a timer of at least two minutes for QUIC traffic.

+While QUIC has no clear network-visible end-of-connection signal and therefore does require timer-based state removal, the QUIC handshake indicates confirmation of both ends that a valid bidirectional transmission is on-going.
+If state is removed too early, this could lead to black-holing of incoming packets after a short idle period.
+To detect this situation, a timer at the client needs to expire before a re-establishment can happen (if at all), which would lead to unnecessary long delays in an otherwise working connection.

+Furrther, not all endpoints use routing architectures where connections will survive a port or address change.
+So even when the client revives the connection, a NAT rebinding can cause a routing mismatch where a packet is not even delivered to the server that might support address migration.

+For these reasons, the limits in {{?RFC4787}} are important to avoid black-holing of packets (and hence avoid interrupting the flow of data to the client), especially where devices are able to distinguish QUIC traffic from other UDP payloads.

 The QUIC header optionally contains a connection ID which can be used as additional entropy beyond the 5-tuple, if needed.
 The QUIC handshake needs